 Both.
-I worked with a collaborator Karim Zariffa on a cover for the New York Times magazine.
+I collaborated with, Karim Zariffa, on a cover for the New York Times magazine.
 After that I worked on a few projects with Axel Peemoeller.
-These collaborations were the impetuous for going over there, but while there, I tried to extend my stay for as long as possible to focus on personal work.
+These collaborations were the impetus for going over there but, while there, I tried to extend my stay for as long as possible to focus on personal work.
 This time was valuable for me - it allowed me to generate new ideas, reflect, think and contemplate.
 It's the learning from these types of sabbaticals that shape your future thinking.
-The time in Indonesia with Stefan was an opportunity to be completely removed from the normal working space - the bookstores and the art galleries in Ubud were awful, but all that was a fortunate happenstance because it allowed me to draw inspiration from alternate sources and gave me time to immerse myself in my work.
+The time in Indonesia with Stefan was an opportunity to be completely removed from the normal working space.
+The bookstores and the art galleries in Ubud were awful but all that was a fortunate happenstance because it allowed me to draw inspiration from alternate sources and gave me time to immerse myself in my work.
 Right now, we are running the studio at about 60% client work, and 40% self-initiated work.

 It's all experience, it's the feeling of being uncomfortable.
-Removing yourself from your day to day comforts is very confronting but also very stimulating.
+Removing yourself from your day to day comforts is confronting but also stimulating.

-Yes - and that feeling of comfort is often why we produce mediocre work.
+Yes - and that feeling of comfort is often why we start to produce mediocre work.
 It's all a little too safe.
 It's good to feel unsure and experience unfamiliarity.

 We look to build a framework and allow a part of the outcome to be informed by intuition, experimentation and play.

-The concept and idea generation is research-based, but when you are in the creating phase, you need to be able to use and trust your intuition.
-And that's where the experimentation comes into our work.
-In recent work we have done, like the identity for the Victorian College of the Arts, it was about building something that was dynamic, something that could evolve into different forms.
+The concept and idea generation is research-based but when you are in the creating phase, you need to be able to use and trust your intuition.
+And that's where experimentation enters our work.
+In recent projects, like the identity for the Victorian College of the Arts, it was about building something that was dynamic, something that could evolve into different forms.
 In this project we set up a framework for the client that actually gave them the opportunity to experiment and explore.
 I like that we didn't provide a final answer.

 One of the projects I am doing now is Still Life In Motion.
 Again, it's setting up the parameters and celebrating the chain of events linked to what might happen when these objects and materials move and interact with one another.
-It's a similar medium to the paint and fruit work - exploring a series of 'still life' works, which is an interest that comes from studying sculpture.
+It's a similar medium to the paint and fruit work - exploring a series of 'still life' works which is an interest that comes from studying sculpture.
 I still enjoy playing with form, tactility...
 The other project I am working on at the moment is a series on hard rubbish - re-ordering and re-contextualising hard rubbish - again in a sculptural form.
-It's something I have investigated through commercial work also, like the identity for the Rooftop Cinema.
-I like running a studio that doesn't have a distinctive line between the commercial work and the self-initiated work, that has a blurred boundary, and there is an exposure of the process, so it attracts those who think similarly.
+It's something I have investigated through commercial work as well like the identity for the Rooftop Cinema.
+I like running a studio that doesn't have a distinctive line between the commercial work and the self-initiated work, that has a blurred boundary, and there is an exposure of the process.
+It attracts those who think similarly.

-I think it started when I had gained some confidence in what I was doing, When I first moved into design, it wasn't a natural transition - it was a reaction to art - I wanted something more pragmatic, more vocational, maybe I was struggling with art being so open and perhaps not feeling like I had much to say.
+I think it started when I had gained some confidence in what I was doing.
+When I first moved into design, it wasn't a natural transition, it was a reaction to art.
+I wanted something more pragmatic, more vocational, maybe I was struggling with art being so open and perhaps not feeling like I had much to say.
 And now I am more comfortable with the idea of examining and expressing my own thoughts.
-It was about 3 years ago when I went to Indonesia, and that was a changing moment - my thinking, my way of working had become tired and predictable and I needed to shake it up.
+It was about 3 years ago when I went to Indonesia which was a changing moment.
+My thinking, my way of working had become tired and predictable and I needed to shake it up.
 I had been working 6 years at that point - not that long but long enough to feel bored in what I was doing.
 It really has been the last 2 - 3 years where I feel I have changed the way I work and my approach.
 But certainly confidence and experience has a lot to do with it.
 I have learnt a lot from those I have collaborated with.
 It's all still a learning and evolving process.
 But I guess it will always be.

 Photography by Paul Fuog and Double Days.